jojala/sample-twitter-stream/README.md

 ## Classes of Interest
 `IncomingTwitterSampleStream` - Main handler for configuring and recieving tweet stream

-`TwitterStatusStreamHandler` - Handler for receive tweet status updates.
-Would be the entry point for managing application concerns for managing stream flow, but to date this has not been implemented.
+`TwitterStatusStreamHandler` - Handler to receive tweet status updates.
+Would be the entry point for managing application concerns for stream flow, but to date this has not been implemented.

 `EmojiMaster` - Class to read in emoji.json file and store map of emojis by code

 `TweetStatProcessor` - Main container class for processing status updates

 ## Packages of Interest
-`[/test]com.jeffreyojala.twitterstream.processor` - Foldering containing tests for all the tweet processing classes
+`[/test]com.jeffreyojala.twitterstream.processor` - Folder containing tests for all the tweet processing classes

-`[/]com.jeffreyojala.twitterstream.config` - Main application config where a user can available resources to allocate or similar app configuration (keys are NOT in here, injected via environment variables or command line args)
+`[/]com.jeffreyojala.twitterstream.config` - Main application config where a user can configure available resources to allocate or similar app configuration (keys are NOT in here, injected via environment variables or command line args)

 `[/]com.jeffreyojala.twitterstream.http` - HTTP endpoints to control stream processing or query for statistics